qinjiang-lab/AOP-Smart/README.md

 - The performance depends on the selected LLM and API configuration
 - Make sure your API key has sufficient quota and permissions
-- If you need to change the XML version, please delete the `AOP-Smart.json` and `Index.txt` files first.
-After that, Windows users can simply rerun the `.bat` file, while macOS and Linux users should run:
+- If you need to change the XML version, please delete the AOP-Smart.json and Index.txt files first.
+After that, download the new XML dump from AOP-Wiki and rename it to aop-wiki.xml (the script hard-codes this filename).
+Then, Windows users can simply rerun the .bat file, while macOS and Linux users should run
 ```
 python XML_analysis.py
 ```